 Source: EEOC EEO-1 reports.
 Observations for 1966-1970 are taken from the annual EEOC publication Job Patterns for Minorities and Women in Private Industry.
 Blue-Collar occupations include both operative and skilled crafts, excluding laborer and service jobs.

 Much of this came to an end with the dramatic “regime change” in federal racial employment policies after the election of Ronald Reagan in 1980.
 The effect was not quite immediate, because the administration’s early statements were often ambiguous, and federal budgetary changes take time in any case.
 But real budget appropriations and staffing were clearly headed downward after 1981, at both the EEOC and the OFCCP.
 Perhaps even more important than resources were the policy shifts by officials.
 Newly appointed EEOC Director Clarence Thomas directed the agency’s general counsel not to approve conciliation agreements that included employment goals and timetables.
 Ellen M. Shong, the new director of the OFCCP, pledged that her office intended to “open doors and not close contracts” as part of a policy shift towards relaxed regulatory activity.
 William Bradford Reynolds, Assistant Attorney General for Civil Rights, stated his support for “individual opportunity” as opposed to “group entitlements,” specifically opposing “race-conscious affirmative action.”
 The administration was true to these words.
-EEOC cases recommended to the General Counsel and lawsuits filed fell by 50 percent.
+EEOC cases recommended to the General Counsel and lawsuits filed each fell by 50 percent.
 More importantly, the agency ceased its efforts to identify patterns of bias in industries or firms and no longer pursued class action suits, concentrating instead on individual discrimination complaints.
 Compliance reviews by the OFCCP actually increased but became perfunctory, rarely imposing penalties.
 Jonathan Leonard, the foremost economic analyst of anti-discrimination programs, concluded that “affirmative action under the contract compliance program virtually ceased to exist in all but name after 1980.”

 Did this major policy shift have an effect on real-world outcomes?
 It would be rash to argue that all or most of the slowdown in black economic progress after 1980 was directly attributable to changes in affirmative action policy, and few if any economists advance this claim.
 But many experts do argue that the virtual withdrawal of the federal government from active enforcement efforts had deleterious consequences, which were especially damaging in combination with adverse developments in labor markets and international manufacturing competition.

-Surprisingly, however, in the South the black share of skilled blue-collar jobs resumed its growth after 1982, and the black share of white-collar positions continued to rise steadily through the 1990s, more moderately thereafter (Figure 3).
-This is not a simple matter of adjustment to racial demographics, nor of regional “convergence” in degrees of representation.
+Surprisingly, however, in the South the black share of skilled blue-collar jobs resumed its growth after 1982, and the black share of white-collar positions continued to rise steadily through the 1990s, and more moderately thereafter (Figure 3).
+This is not a simple matter of adjustment to racial demographics, or of regional “convergence” in degrees of representation.
 When the figures are normalized to reflect regional or metropolitan differences in black population shares, the distinctiveness of the southern track record stands out even more clearly.

 Perhaps the best evidence for the reality of black occupational progress in the South has been the reversal of migration patterns that had prevailed for more than a century.
 Since 1970, net black migration has been persistently southward, increasingly so over time.
 Between 1980 and 2010 more than 1.5 million African Americans moved south from all other regions of the country.
 Demographic studies show that although the South attracted a larger absolute number of white migrants, blacks in other regions were substantially more likely than whites to choose the South as their destination.
 This “reverse” black migration into the South was highly selective both on education and stable family structure, relative to black movers elsewhere.